OutSystems/docs-product/src/develop/case-management-workflow/case-management-framework/ref/auto/CaseServices_API.final.md

 ### Case_CloseActivityAsync { #Case_CloseActivityAsync }

 Close an activity and validates that only the correct user can close it (will try to close the activity in an asynchronous way).
-Enhanced activity close funtionality in opposing the default syncronous bpt close behaviour).
+Enhanced activity close funtionality in opposing the default syncronous bpt close behavior).

 *Inputs*